Dash-Dot Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Dash-Dot Tetra (Hemigrammus bellottii) displaying its characteristic gold lateral stripe and caudal marking.
 Photo by Haplochromis, CC0, via Wikimedia Commons.

 The Dash-Dot tetra gets its common name from the distinctive marking at the base of its tail.
 A dark horizontal dash sits on the caudal peduncle, followed immediately by a lighter spot.
 This dash-dot pattern is the most reliable visual identifier for the species and separates it from several similar-looking tetras.
-Once you know what to look for, itโ€™s easy to pick them out.
+Once you know what to look for, it’s easy to pick them out.

 Running along the midline of the body is a gold to copper-colored lateral stripe that catches the light beautifully under aquarium conditions.
 The body itself is translucent and silvery with a slight olive tone on the dorsal surface.
 One of the more charming details is a small red spot on the upper portion of the iris, a trait this species shares with several other Hemigrammus species like the head-and-tail-light tetra.
 The fins are mostly clear and hyaline, giving the fish a clean, streamlined look.

 The Dash-Dot tetra is sometimes confused with the head-and-tail-light tetra (Hemigrammus ocellifer), and the two species do share certain features like the red eye spot and a caudal marking.
-However, the Dash-Dot tetra is noticeably smaller, has a more prominent gold lateral stripe, and displays that specific dash-dot pattern rather than the round light-reflecting spot seen on H. ocellifer.
+However, the Dash-Dot tetra is noticeably smaller, has a more prominent gold lateral stripe, and displays that specific dash-dot pattern rather than the round light-reflecting spot seen on H. Ocellifer.

 Male vs. Female

-Sexing Dash-Dot tetras can be tricky outside of breeding condition.
-Females tend to be slightly fuller-bodied and rounder through the midsection, particularly when carrying eggs.
-Males are usually a bit slimmer and may show slightly more intense coloration along the lateral stripe during courtship.
-Viewing the fish from above is often the easiest way to spot gravid females, as theyโ€™ll be visibly wider than males of the same size.
+Sexing Dash-Dot tetras is tricky outside of breeding condition.
+Females are slightly fuller-bodied and rounder through the midsection, particularly when carrying eggs.
+Males are a bit slimmer and may show slightly more intense coloration along the lateral stripe during courtship.
+Viewing the fish from above is often the easiest way to spot gravid females, as they’ll be visibly wider than males of the same size.

 Average Size & Lifespan